Recruit and Hire Apprentices

 Apprentice Outreach and Recruitment

 The Equal Employment Opportunity (EEO) regulations require Registered Apprenticeship Program sponsors to ensure that their outreach to, and recruitment of, apprentices extends to all persons available for apprenticeship within their recruitment area – without regard to race, sex (including pregnancy, sexual orientation, and gender identity), ethnicity, or disability.
+To learn more about this topic, you can watch this training webinar: Effective Outreach and Selection in Registered Apprenticeship Programs (RAPs).
+This training will review EEO requirements for outreach and recruitment, distinguish between universal and target outreach and recruitment, summarize EEO requirements for apprentice selection, and identify required records for collection maintenance.

 - To ensure that outreach and recruitment practices reach all qualified candidates, sponsors must develop and update annually a list of recruitment sources that will generate referrals from all demographic groups.
 This list must include the contact information for each recruitment source.